 This important relationship is based on mutual trust and understanding so that both School and agent are clear about their roles and responsibilities in the process of recruiting pupils for Freemen’s from abroad, subject to space being available in the relevant year groups.

 These procedures have been drawn up based on experience and guidance on best practice from the UK Visas and Immigration (UKVI).
 The continuation of the School’s ‘highly trusted’ status (HTS) with UKVI is dependent upon establishing and following a robust procedure.

 If you would be interested in registering your Agency with Freemen’s, please contact us firstname.lastname@example.org

 CAS / BRP

 Confirmation of Acceptance for Studies (CAS)

-Once you or child have met the conditions of our offer, and you have accepted your unconditional offer, we can apply for your Confirmation of Acceptance for Studies Form (CAS).
+Once you or child have met the conditions of our offer, and you have accepted your unconditional offer, we will send you a Tier 4 Pre-Cas Questionnaire and Tier 4 Visa Application Guidance.
+Once we have received the completed questionnaire and are satisfied with the information provided, we will apply for your Confirmation of Acceptance for Studies Form (CAS).